awsdocs/amazon-eks-user-guide/doc_source/eks-compute.md

 # Amazon EKS nodes<a name="eks-compute"></a>

 Your Amazon EKS cluster can schedule pods on any combination of [Self\-managed nodes](worker.md), Amazon EKS [Managed node groups](managed-node-groups.md), and [AWS Fargate](fargate.md)\.
+To learn more about nodes deployed in your cluster, see [View nodes](view-nodes.md)\.

 The following table provides several criteria to evaluate when deciding which options best meet your requirements\.
-We recommend reviewing this page often because the data in this table changes frequently as new capabilities are introduced to Amazon EKS\.
-To learn more about nodes deployed in your cluster, see [View nodes](view-nodes.md)\.

 **Note**
 Bottlerocket has some specific differences from the general information in this table\.
 For more information, see the Bottlerocket [documentation](https://github.com/bottlerocket-os/bottlerocket/blob/develop/README.md) on GitHub\.